This post may contain affiliate links. Please read my Privacy Policy.

 Homemade smoothies consist of whole food and unprocessed fruits, which are very good for you.

 Fresh fruits and vegetables are always good for you.
-If you are interested in drinking a smoothie daily, I recommend adding vegetables.
+If you want to drink a smoothie daily, I recommend adding vegetables.

 In the Mood For Something Else?